nitrajka/compiler/README.md

 I made up the following grammar and programmed a compiler named Compilang for it.
 This is a university project.

 ### Prerequisites
-1. Install Golang by following the tutorial [here](https://golang.org/dl/)
+1. Install Golang by following the tutorial [here](https://golang.org/dl/).
-2. Install git by following the tutorial [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+2. Install git by following the tutorial [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Download and install Compilang compiler
-1. `git clone git@github.com:nitrajka/compiler.git`
+1. Run `git clone git@github.com:nitrajka/compiler.git`
 2. Go to `compiler/cmd/compilang`
 3. Run `go install`

 ### Write and compile a Copmilang program
-1. Write a program in a working directory `program.compilang`
+1. Write a program `program.compilang` in a working directory
 2. The command `compilang program.compilang` compiles your program.
-If not specified flag `-o output_file.go`, the program will be compiled to `a.go` by default.
-You do not need to create the `output_file.go` manually, the compiler creates it for you.
+You can specify the output file with flag `-o output_file.go` (default is `-o a.go`).
-3. Run the compiled program with command `go run a.go` or `go run output_file.go` if you specified and output file in compilation step.
+3. Run the compiled program with command `go run a.go`.

 ### Language syntax and examples